atias6051/atias6051/README.md

 I am eager to gain experience working on real-world projects and contributing to the success of a team.
 I am a fast learner and a great collaborator, and I am committed to delivering high-quality work that meets or exceeds expectations.

-If you are looking for a junior software engineer who is eager to learn and grow with your team, I would love to hear from you.
+If you are looking for a software engineer who is eager to learn and grow with your team, I would love to hear from you.
 Thank you for considering my profile!

 ### :hammer_and_wrench: Languages and Tools :
 <div>